rails/rails/guides/source/active_support_core_extensions.md

 ```

 These methods are analogous to their builtin counterparts.
 In particular,
-+qualified_constant_defined?+ accepts an optional second argument to be
+`qualified_constant_defined?` accepts an optional second argument to be
 able to say whether you want the predicate to look in the ancestors.
 This flag is taken into account for each constant in the expression while
 walking down the path.